softwarewithcode/casino/README.md

 * Build a casino where play money is used
 * Start with a blackjack game
 * Public and private tables with custom token coins
-* Free daily play money reload if all is lost
+* Daily play money reload if all is lost
 * Username and guest players
-* Once the user 'withdraws' the play money could be converted to top list position.
+* Once the user 'withdraws' the play money could be converted to a top list position
 * Start development from database and the core game itself
 * Build UI on top of working internals
+* Turns and timing for turn time
 * Partly reuse code from my previous projects
 ## Technology
 * JakartaEE backend with MariaDB for the core data.
 Finished hands into MongoDB cloud?